ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 ### The axis will not move away from a limit, a message gets put in the log of "move failed, `wlp` active" or "Wrong limit protect stop motor"

 There is a Galil specific PV called `MTRXXXX_WLP_CMD` which controls whether an axis treats both limits as high and low.
 The default setting is On, it should be set to Off.

+### Something is Weird I want Maximum Debugging

+Maximum debugging can be achieved by adding to your st.cmd:

+    epicsEnvSet("GALIL_DEBUG_FILE", "galil_debug.txt")

+This will generate a file containing all the commands sent and received from the galil.